yogo/crux/README.md

 - Bumped the required dm-reflection gem version

 ### Crux Changelog
+0.5.8
+- more updates to the system for the demo
 0.5.7
 - updated flex editor with better datatypes
 - adding properties to the measurement spreadsheets